shaigem/rsps-shop-builder/README.md

 A universal shop builder for editing and building shops for your RuneScape private server.

 ## Universal?
-Universal meaning that this program supports many different servers such as Matrix, PI, Asteria 3 and many more, all in one program.
+Universal meaning that this program supports many different servers such as Matrix, PI, Asteria 3 and many more.
+All in one program.